Zinc & Immune Aging

 Explanation

-Practical Emphasis: Incorporate zinc-rich foods like seafood, legumes, seeds, and nuts.
-Periodic testing may be helpful in older adults or those with dietary restrictions to ensure adequacy.
+Incorporate zinc-rich foods like seafood, legumes, seeds, and nuts.
+Periodic testing may be helpful in older adults.

 Consume zinc-rich foods regularly and avoid unnecessary high-dose supplementation.